NoCode-NoLife/Melia/CONTRIBUTING.md

   which class is to be used, the `using` directive should always be used, so the full name isn't necessary in the actual code.
 For example, use `Console.WriteLine(...)` instead of `System.Console.WriteLine(...)`.
+* File names should generally not have prefixes, like for example "I" for a file containing an interface.

 EditorConfig compatible IDEs like VS2017 will automatically switch to formatting settings that match the coding conventions as much as possible.